-Put simply, a sales engagement platform helps your reps to engage with buyers.
+Put simply, sales engagement software helps your reps to engage with buyers.
 A good platform will not only help reps to reach out on the phone, but it will also help them with texting, voicemails, emails, and even video meetings.
 But making these engagement activities frictionless is just the tip of the iceberg.

 In Gartner’s Market Guide for Sales Engagement Applications, they outline eight essential capabilities of sales engagement solutions to meet the growing demands of revenue teams.